ufechner7/Trader/README.md

     Conda.pip("install", "python-bitvavo-api")

 ### TODO
-1. improve simulated auto-trading
+1. read all data/log*.csv files from Julia
-   - add plotting of all coins
+2. use rsync to get all log files
-2. plot bitcoin dataset in julia
+3. improve simulated auto-trading
-3. re-write bitcoin predictor in Julia
+   - calculate two different averages per coin

 ### DONE
 1. write a script that monitors the price of n coins once per 5s